Qiskit/qiskit-tutorials/community/ignis/readme.md

 * [State and Process Tomography Overview](tomography-overview.ipynb): Introduction to state and process tomography and different representations of a quantum process.

+* [Hamiltonian Parameters](hamiltonian.ipynb): Introduction to the Hamiltonian for a multi-qubit circuit and how the Hamiltonian transforms to the dressed basis, leads to dispersive shifts used for qubit state measurement and gives rise to ZZ.

+* [Gate Errors](gate_errors.ipynb): Introduction to error amplification sequences and a derivation of the amplitude error amplification sequence fit function.

+* [Randomized Benchmarking](RB_overview.ipynb): Introduction to randomized benchmarking (RB), which is a scalable technique for measuring the average gate error.

 ## Contributing

 Quantum characterization is such an interesting topic and we have by no means covered everything!
 We welcome additional notebooks in the relevant folder.